emilsjolander/sprinkles/README.md

 - `@Table` Used to associate a model class with a SQL table.
 - `@AutoIncrementPrimaryKey` Used to mark a field a an autoincrementing primary key.
 The field must be an `int` or a `long` and cannot be in the same class as any other primary key.
 - `@Column` Used to associate a class field with a SQL column.
+- `@DynamicColumn` Used to associate a class field with a dynamic SQL column such as a alias is a query.
 - `@PrimaryKey` Used to mark a field as a primary key.
 Multiple primary keys in a class are allowed and will result in a composite primary key.
 - `@ForeignKey` Used to mark a field as a foreign key.
 The argument given to this annotation should be in the form of `"foreignKeyTable(foreignKeyColumn)"`.
 - `@CascadeDelete` Used to mark a field also marked as a foreign key as a cascade deleting field.